-The new rules are forcing the companies to increase their attention towards handling customer data.
-Violations of the laws, like breaching user privacy rights will lead to severe penalties.
+The new rules are forcing the companies to increase their attention to handling customer data.
+Violations of the laws, like breaching user privacy rights, will lead to severe penalties.

-While privacy advocates are supporting the regulation as a standard for personal data protection in the internet age, there are people opposing the notion stating the rules take away a lot of freedom, tempting expensive business disruption.
+While privacy advocates are supporting the regulation as a standard for personal data protection in the internet age, some people oppose the notion that the rules take away a lot of freedom, tempting expensive business disruption.

 The message did not disclose any reason but had ‘GDPR’ in the redirected web page address.

 When readers tried accessing the LA Times website in Brussels and London, the message read:

 We are engaged on the issue and committed to looking at options that support our full range of digital offerings to the EU market.
 We continue to identify technical compliance solutions that will provide all readers with our award-winning journalism